MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

 ### Migrating from Dynamics NAV

 If you are migrating your solution from [!INCLUDE[navsicily_md](../developer/includes/navsicily_md.md)] or later versions of [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], then you most likely have been using the [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)] Help Server, and your Help content is in HTML format.
-That means that you can reuse your existing content as-is, or you can use publicly available third-party solutions to convert some or all of your HTML files to MarkDown, if you want to follow similar processes to the ones the Microsoft team follows.
+That means that you can reuse your existing content as-is, you can use the [Custom Help Toolkit](../help/custom-help-toolkit.md) to get new HTML files to supplement your existing content, or you can use publicly available third-party solutions to convert some or all of your HTML files to MarkDown, if you want to follow similar processes to the ones the Microsoft team follows.
 For more information, see the [Moving to MarkDown](#moving-to-markdown) section.

 If you are migrating from an earlier version of [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], then you can choose to first migrate to the [!INCLUDE[navsicily_md](../developer/includes/navsicily_md.md)] format, and then migrate again to MarkDown or similar formats.
 For more information, see [Upgrading Your Existing Help Content](/previous-versions/dynamicsnav-2013r2/dn466754(v=nav.71)) in the legacy docs for [!INCLUDE[navsicily_md](../developer/includes/navsicily_md.md)].